 The Stadiums & The Classic Venues

 If you're looking for the biggest names in music, check out the lineup at Ford Field.
 Kenny Chesney, Taylor Swift and Beyonce & Jay-Z have all made stops at the Detroit Lions' home field.
 In the summer months, Comerica Park even hosts classic rock bands and country favorites.
 And now that Little Caesars Arena is up and running, you will see a lot of big acts take the floor there.
 Every seat in the house at Little Caesars Arena is great.

 Across from Comerica Park, the Fox Theatre and The Fillmore host acts that are on the cusp of becoming mega-stars.
 Check out a concert at one of these historic theaters for a full Detroit experience.
 And the Masonic Temple in Midtown was recently saved from demolition by none other than Jack White.
 Buy tickets to this venue to see your favorite edgy acts.

 Outdoor Music Venues

 Set on an international waterfront, Chene Park Amphitheater draws in dancing audiences from seats to lawn to those docked in the water.
-Come summer crowds also head north to stretch out on the lush lawns of Meadow Brook Amphitheatre and rolling hills of DTE Energy Music Theatre where the lineups can drift from pop to rock to country and everything in between.
-One of this summer’s biggest double-bills, The Beach Boys and The Four Tops, hits another outdoor destination, Freedom Hill Amphitheater Aug.
-20. Back on the waterfront, Hart Plaza and West Jefferson Park will be go-to festival destinations from the first beats of Movement in May through Mo Pop in July and the Detroit Jazz Festival Labor Day weekend.
+Come summer, crowds also head north to stretch out on the lush lawns of Meadow Brook Amphitheatre and Michigan Lottery Amphitheater at Freedom Hill, and the rolling hills of DTE Energy Music Theatre where the lineups can drift from pop to rock to country and everything in between.
+Back on the waterfront, Hart Plaza and West Jefferson Park will be go-to festival destinations from the first beats of Movement in May through Mo Pop in July and the Detroit Jazz Festival Labor Day weekend.